-In cases of married couples filing separately that own only one residence, one of the spouses has the sole right to claim such deduction.
+In case of married couples filing separately who own only one residence, one of the spouses has the sole right to claim such deduction.
 If the married couple has two residences, one spouse may claim the interest of the principal residence and the other spouse may claim the interest of the second residence.
 However, one of the spouses may claim all the home mortgage interest for both residences, if both spouses agree that in writing.
+On the other hand, in case that the residence had been acquired by both spouses individually, each spouse may claim the interest attributable to his/her joint share in said residence, as stated in the deed of sale.